rogerpence/generate-datagate-file-schemas/README.md

 * The NewtonSoft.json DLL from this project at [Nuget.org](https://www.nuget.org/):
   * https://www.nuget.org/packages/Newtonsoft.Json/

+Schemas can be produced on any Windows PC with AVR runtime installed and a DataGate database connection available.

 ### Producing reliable meta data

 `GenFileSchema` is an AVR program that produces a Json file (a schema file) that describes each data file in a given library.
 It was written with AVR 15.x but should work with versions down to about AVR 12.x and anything higher than AVR 15.x.